 The A855 road loops around the northernmost region of the island – the Trotternish Peninsula – which is framed by the majestic Quiraing mountain range.
 To the north west lies Dunvegan Castle and beautiful coral beaches, while in the south you can see the spectacular Cuillin mountains and visit Armadale Castle.

 Tip!
 During the peak summer season finding accommodation on Skye can be tricky.
-Visiting out-with peak times and booking in advance is the best way to get the accommodation you want and you can see the island when it’s quieter.
+Visiting in spring or autumn and booking in advance is the best way to get the accommodation you want and you can see the island when it’s quieter.

 Inverness to Moray Speyside